 Introduction

 When dealing with knee arthritis, footwear isn’t just a comfort issue—it’s a vital part of managing pain, stability, and mobility.
 The right shoes provide support, cushioning, and alignment that can significantly reduce the strain on your knees.
-With a range of options available, this guide will help you compare some of the top brands for arthritic knee support, including Birkenstocks, Hoka, Asics, New Balance, and Brooks.
+With a range of options available, this guide will help you compare some of the top brands for arthritic knee support, including Skechers, Birkenstocks, Hoka, Asics, New Balance, and Brooks.

 Key Features to Look for in Shoes for Arthritic Knees